floodlight/quantum-restproxy/readme.md

 The sections below describe how to configure and run the a system using this plugin.

+#### Installing restproxy with devstack

+A script is provided (scripts/install-devstack.sh) to help with testing this plugin with essex/stable branch of devstack (and other openstack components).

+On a ubuntu 12.04 system, copy this script and run as:
+> install-devstack.sh <network-controller> [<port> [<password>]]

+The port defaults to 80, and the password to "nova".

+After the the script has run sucessfully, you can start devstack as usual:
+> cd ~/devstack
+> ./stack.sh

+> **NOTE:** The network controller must be available for devstack to run,
+> otherwise the devstack initialization will fail since it will not be able
+> to create the default network.

 #### Nova configuration (controller node)

 Configure nova-network to use quantum network manager.
 In the nova.conf add: